Château Olivier Pessac-Léognan rouge 2019 - Grand Cru Classé de Graves (Magnum)

 Wine rated (2021 guide) 92-93/100 (Jonathan Choukroun Chicheportiche)

-The nose is fruity and offers a certain racy power, a fine grain, and a certain intensity of finesse.
-There are notes of pulpy blackberry, pulpy raspberry, and, more subtly, fleshy red berries combined with hints of violet, zan, racy minerality, and a subtle hint of purple berries and spice.
-The palate is fruity, balanced, racy and offers elegance, a lovely acidic structure, good definition and a little richness.
-On the palate, this wine expresses notes of juicy blackberry, juicy raspberry and, more subtly, bright red berries, combined with a hint of juicy cherry, violet, licorice, subtle hints of cardamom and a discreet hint of vanilla.
-The tannins are precise, refined and racy.
-There is a very subtle hint of toast/coffee in the background.
+The nose is fruity and displays a certain refined power, a fine texture, and a subtle intensity.
+It reveals notes of juicy blackberry, juicy raspberry, and, to a lesser extent, fleshy red berries, combined with hints of violet, zest, and refined minerality, as well as a subtle hint of almost violet-like berries and a touch of spice.
+The palate is fruity, balanced, and refined, offering elegance, a lovely tart structure, good definition, and a touch of richness.
+On the palate, this wine expresses notes of juicy blackberry, juicy raspberry, and, to a lesser extent, vibrant red berries, combined with a touch of juicy cherry, violet, and licorice, as well as subtle hints of cardamom and a discreet hint of vanilla.
+The tannins are precise, refined, and elegant.
+There is a very subtle hint of toast and coffee in the background.
 Good length.

 The Wine Cellar Insider - Jeff Leve